goatchurchprime/two-voip-godot-4/README.md

 ## Opus compression audio for Godot

 This is a low level operation of the opus library based on https://github.com/RevoluPowered/one-voip-godot-4/ with a VoIP-over-MQTT demo project.

+It can also integrate with [OVRLipSync](https://developer.oculus.com/documentation/native/audio-ovrlipsync-native/) if you download it and are not on Linux.

 ## Build instructions: